intel/web-ai-showcase/README.md

 # Web-AI-showcase

-This project is a website which demonstrates some emerging Web AI demos that can run on Intel AI PCs.
-The AI tasks are executed on client side through WebAssembly and WebGPU technology.
+This project is a website which demonstrates some emerging Web AI demos that run locally in your browser, powered by WebAssembly, WebGPU and WebNN technologies.

 ## Requirements